Paakk0/Music_Band_Website/README.md

    Sql Server Managment System -> server name

 2. (Optional) For emails:
-   Go to Mailer.cs and change:
+   Go to Mailer.cs and change
-   "email@example.com" -> your_email address
+   From -> your_email address
-   "password" -> your_email_password
+   Generate app password and set it to "GMAIL_APP_PASSWORD" in cmd: (setx GMAIL_APP_PASSWORD "your_key")